-Russell Wilson may want to add Antonio Brown, but a lot would have to happen first
+Russell Wilson may want Seahawks to sign Antonio Brown, but a lot would have to happen first

 But would they even think about Brown anyway?

-Clayton, whose story is where this emanates, said on 710 ESPN Seattle Friday “I give it a 5 percent chance. … the odds of it happening are very low.”

-(And FWIW, PFT also mentioned that Brown “repeatedly has been linked to the Ravens, where his cousin, receiver Marquise ‘Hollywood’ Brown, plays.”)
+Clayton, whose story is where this emanates, said Friday on 710 ESPN, “I give it a 5 percent chance. … the odds of it happening are very low.”
+And for what it’s worth, PFT also reported that Brown “repeatedly has been linked to the Ravens, where his cousin, receiver Marquise ‘Hollywood’ Brown, plays.”

-What I think we do know is that Wilson probably does want the Seahawks to pursue Brown.
+What I think we do know is that Wilson probably wants the Seahawks to pursue Brown.

 We know all about Wilson’s competitiveness, and Wilson has a relationship with Brown that dates to workouts the two had in 2016 as well as playing in a few Pro Bowls.

-Wilson, who said in January he wanted the team to add some superstars, undoubtedly thinks he can help find a way to make it work for Brown in Seattle where it hasn’t in his last two stops and no doubt is enamored at the prospect of adding someone with the undeniable talent of Brown, who caught four passes for 56 yards and a TD in his only game last season.
+Wilson, who said in January that he wanted the team to add superstars, undoubtedly thinks he can help find a way to make it work for Brown in Seattle and no doubt is enamored with the undeniable talent of Brown, who caught four passes for 56 yards and a TD in his only game last season.

-Recall that Wilson also reportedly urged the Seahawks to look into Brown last November before the Seahawks claimed Gordon, something he basically confirmed during an appearance on ESPN’s Monday Night Countdown.
+Recall that Wilson also reportedly urged the Seahawks to look into Brown in November before the Seahawks claimed Gordon, something he essentially confirmed during an appearance on ESPN’s Monday Night Countdown.

-“For the Seahawks, we are trying to win a Super Bowl,” Wilson said last November when asked about Brown and Gordon.
+“For the Seahawks, we are trying to win a Super Bowl,” Wilson said in November when asked about Brown and Gordon.
 “Trying to find every way to win.
 I think both of those guys, I’ve been around both of those guys.
 Both are tremendous talents, some of the best receivers, talent-wise, to ever play the game kind of talent.
-So, any time you get an opportunity to play with a guy like that you definitely want to.”
+So any time you get an opportunity to play with a guy like that you definitely want to.”

 So yes, you can assume Wilson will likely tell Carroll and Schneider he’d love to have Brown if there’s a way for the Seahawks to make it work.

-Making it work, though, could take a lot of work and a lot of time, assuming Carroll/Schneider would even want to try to go down that road.
+Making it work, though, could take a lot of work and a lot of time, assuming Carroll/Schneider would even want to go down that road.

-As with those Russell Wilson Cleveland Browns jerseys, you can probably hold off for now putting a down payment on a Seahawks Antonio Brown jersey.
+As with those Russell Wilson Cleveland Browns jerseys, you can probably hold off for now putting a down payment on a Antonio Brown Seahawks jersey.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.